Submissions are open for Ad Stories! We close on February 15.

-If the ad was clicked it would bring the clicker to matchbook's Volumes landing page, where all the ad stories will be collected.
+Clicking on the ad would bring the clicker to matchbook's Volumes landing page, where all the ad stories will be collected.

 You may use the title as a part of your story, provided it can stand alone as the title.

-That's 70 total characters for the story not including the title—half that of Twitter fiction.
-Oh dear.
+That's 70 total characters for the story not including the title—half that of Twitter fiction (!).

 Our definition of story here is loose, but it is most exciting to see how narratives take shape in such small spaces.

-We will let you know how many times an ad story appeared around the web.
-Ad stories will also be simultaneously published at matchbook in Volume 3.
+We will let you know how many times the ad stories appeared around the web.
+Ad stories will also be simultaneously published at matchbook in Volume 4.